Qinetik/Mint-Chord-Writer/README.md

 8. Display sequence of chords.
 9. Display Thumbnail image for each sequence.
 ~~10.
 User Able to click Panel to place finger key~~
-11. Display number of current chord. with "+" and "delete" buttons to increase or decrease the number of chords.
+~~11.
+Display number of current chord. with "+" and "delete" buttons to increase or decrease the number of chords.~~
 ~~12.
 Display the choices of "stickers" 1 to T.~~
 ~~13.
 Display the editable Capo #.~~
 ~~14.
 Display mute option for each strings.~~
 ~~15.
 Editable Title~~
 ~~16.
-Editable Starting Frat~~
+Editable Starting Fret~~
 17. Save Current work
+~~18. move to next/prev chords~~
+~~19. moving to another chord bring the data but keep the constant capo~~

 P2
-18. Dark Mode Support
+20. Dark Mode Support
-19. Beautify UI
+21. Beautify UI

 P3
-20. Auto Skip by given time
+22. Auto Skip by given time
-21. Play, Pause, go back to 1st.
+23. Play, Pause, go back to 1st.
-22. Play the chord sound
+24. Play the chord sound